 Samō̕haṁ sarva bhūtēṣu na mē dvēṣyō̕sti na priya.
 (Bhagavad Gita.
 9.29)

 Thus: I am impartial and homed equally in all and I am even with everyone.
 I have no personal favorites and I hate no one.

 Your God is never going to feel bad if you decide to try different things.
 If He does, how can he be God!
 Do you think God is stuck in the dualities of pride-prejudice, good-bad, right-wrong?
 Duality is a trait of the unenlightened.
 Whatever helps you tread the path of truth and self-discovery, choose that fearlessly.

 Exploring other avenues can give you a broader perspective, however, it comes at a price.
 Until there is self-discovery, going through many things dilutes one’s focus, energies, and devotion; it happens naturally.
 For your question – Does God get angry – here is a perspective.

 Your God is a product of your belief, samskāra, conditioning, and thoughts.
-If you have made Him into someone who is cross, pleased, or appeased based on what you do or do not, you may need to rethink perhaps.
+If you have made Him into someone who is cross, pleased, or appeased based on what you do or don’t do, you may need to rethink perhaps.
 You are entitled to have a god of your choice in your world.
 It does not necessarily need to integrate into the framework of the world.

 The Perfect One.

 Everyone is as complete as anyone else just like each one is as imperfect as everyone else.
 If you believe that no one can be perfect or complete and that belief helps you become a better, stronger, happier person; you should stick to that belief until you know better.

 My point of view is somewhat different on this one but if I give you my answer that will be conditioning you, however subtle, with my thinking.
 Ideally, the answer to this should be found and felt as part of your self-discovery over the course of your own spiritual journey.